 A primary stormwater flow path has already been designed and built along Hawthorne Drive but there is currently no stormwater flow path for the southwestern areas of the Frankton Flats development.
-A stormwater system from Frankton golf course would serve to convey stormwater flows from this catchment to Lake Wakatipu.
+A combination of swales and a large diameter pipeline from Frankton golf course would serve to convey stormwater flows from this catchment to Lake Wakatipu.
 Given the size of the infrastructure involved and its design to cater for a 1 in 100 year storm event, plus the requirement to cross the state highway, the construction costs have been estimated at \$7 million.